Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

+\item \emph{Early Discarding} (in model selection).
 Similarly, if we want to \emph{select} from various models, we want to stop the evaluation of a candidate when we are sure that it is not \emph{competitive} to the current best solution.
-We compare the learner performance to that of \emph{another} learner instead of its own performance on more training investment. \end{enumerate}

-There is a strong methodological overlap in creating a decision basis among all these decision situations.
-For example, the question of whether more data points would be helpful to improve performance is related to the question of the training size that should be chosen to minimize training effort.
+We compare the learner performance to that of \emph{another} learner instead of its own performance on more training investment.
+For example, consider the situation where the learning curve of an algorithm seems to approach the saturation point, and we have already seen a superior model before, of which it is unlikely that the current algorithm will improve over.
+In this case, we can discard the performance of this learner based on the performance in relation to other models. \end{enumerate} There is a large methodological overlap in creating a decision basis among all these decision-making situations.
+For example, whether more data points would be helpful to improve performance is related to the question of the training size that should be chosen to minimise training effort.
 Both questions, at their core, ask for the saturation point of the learning curve.

+In the following sections, we will discuss each of the three decision-making situations in more depth.